Yogurt, fig, and honey cheesecake

 PRESENTATION

-As summer comes to an end, a bit of melancholy sets in, but figs arrive on our tables to comfort us, allowing us to prepare delicious cakes, tarts, biscuits and even a fantastic yogurt, fig, and honey cheesecake!
-We've used these sweet fruits in two different ways: cooked to spread over the classic biscuit base and fresh slices to include in the no-bake filling.
-Finally, honey, which with figs and yogurt creates an irresistible combination!
+As summer draws to a close, a bit of melancholy sets in, but figs arrive at our tables to console us.
+We can use them to make delicious cakes, tarts, cookies, and even a fantastic yogurt, fig, and honey cheesecake!
+We used these sweet fruits in two different ways: cooked to spread over the classic biscuit base and fresh slices to insert into the no-bake filling.
+Finally, the honey is irresistible with the figs and yogurt!
 Perfect for impressing guests with its scenic decoration, the yogurt, fig, and honey cheesecake will be a delightful surprise to discover spoonful by spoonful.

 INGREDIENTS

-Ingredients for the base (for a 9 1/2-inch mold)
+Ingredients for the base (for a 24 cm mold)

 for filling